Posted by Weatherflow ● September, 2022

 - Socioeconomic Droughts occur when the water supply is too low to support human and environmental needs.
 This wreaks havoc on the supply and demand of crucial commodities like water, grains, fish, and hydroelectric power.
 The lack of water causes a decrease in supply, unable to meet the demand for these goods.

 Like many extreme weather events, droughts can have harrowing consequences on the communities and surrounding environment they affect.
 The consequences of drought can be environmental, economic, or societal impacts on the affected and surrounding areas or any combination of the three.
 At the very least, some crops and animals will suffer or die.
 The more severe a drought, the more likely it is to impact human life directly.
-Droughts have the ability to dry out rivers, make important commodities scarce, and cause starvation and a lack of drinking water in local communities.
+Droughts have the ability to dry out rivers, create water scarcity for humans and animals alike, and cause starvation in local communities for an extended period of time.

 Some environmental consequences of severe drought could be: